 Security/Privacy

-Security is vital when you're handling sensitive customer information.
-Look for two key features in a CRM: data encryption and security protocols.
+The two key security features in a CRM are data encryption and security protocols.
 Strong encryption safeguards sensitive data, while strict access controls ensure that only authorized users can view or modify information.
 Additionally, the CRM should maintain detailed records of all user activity within the system.

 Integrations